golang/website/_content/ref/mod.md

 control system.
 For example, with Git, the `go` command will try `https://` then `git+ssh://`.
 Insecure protocols (like `http://` and `git://`) may only be used if the module path is matched by the `GOINSECURE` environment variable.

+`subdirectory`, if present, is the slash-separated subdirectory of the repository that the `root-path` corresponds to, overriding the default of the repository's root directory. `go-import` meta tags providing a `subdirectory` are only recognized by Go 1.25 and later.
+Attempts to fetch resolve modules on earlier versions of Go will ignore the meta tag and result in a resolution failure if the module can not be resolved elsewhere.

 <table id="vcs-support" class="ModTable">
   <thead>